sattwik-sahu/version-beta-idea/README.md

 ### Features

-1. Highly sensitive sensor with continuous readings of Air Quality Index (AQI) throughout the day, to monitor the user's risk fo over-exposure to air pollution.
+1. Highly sensitive and **portable** sensing system with continuous readings of Air Quality Index (AQI) throughout the day, to monitor the user's risk fo over-exposure to air pollution.
 2. Detects over-exposure and sends a warning notification to the user.
 3. Display a history of the user's surrounding AQI and analysis of the same.
 4. While the integrated sensor reads the AQI inside the room, AQI of the surroundings is fetched from [OpenWeatherMap API](https://openweathermap.org/api/air-pollution) and the comparison is displayed to the user.
 5. The integrated sensor data is synced on [Microsoft Azure Cloud](https://azure.microsoft.com/) for storage and analysis, securely, protecting the user's privacy.
+6. With the hardware, based on a **Raspberry Pi**, the UI is available as a beautiful, interactive, easy-to-use and mobile-friendly web-app, which is light to download.

+### Technologies Used

+1. Raspberry Pi Microprocessor
+2. ReactJS, Progressive Web App (PWA)
+3. Python
+4. ... add more technologies here (remember to remove this line)

 ### What sets us apart?